 Canada is very much a nation of beer drinkers.
 Despite a general decline in sales over the last few years, beer is still the most popular alcoholic beverage among Canadian consumers.
 However, beer drinkers are increasingly swinging more and more towards imported brands to quench their thirst.
-In 2016, imported beer sales in Canada amounted to approximately 3.55 million hectoliters.
+In 2019, imported beer sales in Canada amounted to approximately 3.55 million hectoliters.
 The Netherlands was Canada's biggest beer importing trade partner.
-Approximately 39 percent of domestic beer consumption was generated by men aged 18 to 34 years old.
+Approximately 39 percent of domestic beer consumption was generated by consumers aged between 18 and 34.

 On the retail end, vendors not only sell beer but handle bottle returns.
 A bottle can be reused 15 to 20 times, preventing enormous wastage.
 Once a bottle is spent, it is crushed and sent to glass-makers for the manufacture of new bottles.
 Aluminum beer cans are also crushed and recycled, as are the beer cartons.
 Cans represent the largest share of beer sales by packaging in Canada.
 Draught beer is sold in reusable kegs that can last 15 to 20 years before they too are also crushed and recycled.
 Even the husks of the spent grain used in the brewing process are recycled.
 After use in the brewing process, they are collected and sold as animal feed.